Vaporizer Buyer's Guide

 - Cleaning is especially important.
 As with bongs cleaning and resin handling of some vapes require thorough cleaning with cotton swabs, rags, tiny scrapers, and ISO alcohol, while other devices are easy to brush clean.

-- Buy only from authorized dealers, like Verdampftnochmal.
+- Buy only from authorized retailers, like Verdampftnochmal.
 Portable vaporizers wear out over time and it may require parts such as batteries, screen, mouthpiece and sometimes more complex circuit components to be replaced.
 Here are the warranty terms of the dealers important and you can be sure of beeing helped by a professional.

 We hope the information will help you to find the right vaporizer.
 If you are still unclear which device is right for you, then you can write or call us.
 We are happy to advise you.
 It is particularly important to us that you find the best possible product for you.
 Only then will you enjoy it for a long time and the likelihood of a "fallback" with tobacco decreases.